Mardoqueiro/JayMar-Climbing/README.md

 - 📦 Add to cart and checkout functionality
 - 🔐 Admin dashboard for product management
 - 💬 Contact form with backend handling
-- 📱 Fully responsive design
+- 📱 Fully responsive retro-themed design
-- 🌐 RESTful API integration between front and back end
+- 🌐 RESTful API integration between frontend and backend

+---

 ## 🤝 Collaboration

-This project was a joint effort:
+This was a full team effort:

-- **Mardoqueiro** – Frontend design, Vue.js components, backend routes, and integration
+- [**@mardoqueiro**](https://github.com/mardoqueiro) – Frontend design, Vue.js components, backend routes, and integration
-- **Jayden** – Backend setup, API logic, and UI components
+- [**@jayden220**](https://github.com/jayden220) – Backend setup, API logic, admin dashboard, and UI structure

-We worked side-by-side on all parts of the application.
+We worked side-by-side in all areas of the application to bring the JayMar vision to life.

+---